 3.1.2 you’re no longer registered for Everyday Offers.

-3.2 We won’t pay you cashback on a direct debit offer if you cancel your direct debit instruction before the minimum number of direct debit payments have been paid, in line with the conditions that applied to the offer when you activated it.
+3.2 We won’t pay you cashback on a direct debit offer if you cancel your direct debit instruction before the minimum number of direct debit payments have been paid, in line with the conditions that applied to the offer.

 3.3 We won’t pay you cashback if doing so would break any law or regulation that applies to us.

 4.1 On joint personal current accounts, our offers will match spending on your card and not on the card of the other account holder.
-Only the person who has activated an offer can earn cashback.
+Only the person who has received an offer can earn cashback on it.
 We’ll pay cashback into the account you choose, whether it’s a joint or sole account.

-4.2 Only the primary cardholder on a credit card account can register for Everyday Offers and activate offers.
+4.2 Only the primary cardholderis on a credit card account is eligible for Everyday Offers and activate offers.
 Any spending by additional cardholders will be used to generate new offers, but any cashback they earn will be paid to the primary cardholder on the account.